deya-eldeen/blog/_posts/post/2023/2023-01-21-backup-on-spaces.md

   - "Swift"
 ---

 This is not directly related to swift or iOS, but thought it's worth sharing, since I couldn't find any article that mention such way to backup files.

+I'm one of those who experienced the evolution of data storage firsthand, starting with floppy disks to back up HTML pages—specifically 3DMax tutorials—during my visits to internet cafés back in 2003.
+As technology advanced, I transitioned to using CDs, followed by DVDs, which offered greater storage capacity.

 <!--more-->

 {%